Jameskmonger/challenges/README.md

 # challenges
-Programming challenges from around the universe.
+Programming challenges from around the universe with a super funky test suite.

 ## Running
 To run a solution, type: